chauxvive/BuffyQuoteMachine/README.md

 ### Future upgrades:

-I would like to improve the design and make it mildly less tacky though still revelling in the early aughts vibe.
+I would like to improve the design and make it mildly less tacky while still revelling in the early aughts vibe.